RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

 \subsection{Objective}

-The goals of our evaluation are \begin{itemize}[noitemsep] \item to demonstrate the out-of-the-box general applicability of the proposed algorithms to diagnosis problems over different and highly complex\footnote{By ''complex'' we refer to the expressivity and the related reasoning complexity of the logical language.} knowledge representation languages, \item to understand their practical runtime, memory efficiency, and scalability, and \item to compare the suggested methods against a state-of-the-art algorithm with the same properties in terms of the classification discussed in Sec.~\ref{sec:classifying_diag_comp_methods}. \end{itemize} Importantly, the goal is \emph{not} to show that the proposed algorithms are better than all or most algorithms in literature, which is pointless (cf. Sec.~\ref{sec:towards_improving_existing_methods}).
-Rather, we intend to show the advantage of using RBF-HS and HBF-HS in a scenario where the properties soundness, completeness, best-firstness and general applicability are of interest or even required.
+The goals of our evaluation are \begin{itemize}[noitemsep,topsep=0pt] \item to demonstrate the out-of-the-box general applicability of the proposed algorithms to diagnosis problems over different and highly expressive knowledge representation languages, \item to understand their practical runtime, memory efficiency, and scalability, and \item to compare the suggested methods against one of the most widely used algorithms with the same properties in terms of the classification discussed in Sec.~\ref{sec:classifying_diag_comp_methods}. \end{itemize} Importantly, the goal is \emph{not} to show that the proposed algorithms are better than all or most algorithms in literature, which is pointless as discussed in Sec.~\ref{sec:towards_improving_existing_methods}.
+Rather, we intend to show the advantage of using the proposed techniques in a diagnosis scenario where the properties soundness, completeness, the best-first enumeration of diagnoses, and the general applicability are of interest or even required.